Complexity bounds for Dirichlet process slice samplers: High-probability bounds for slice sampler complexity

 In particular, for any $p\ge1$, there exists a constant $C_{p,\alpha}>0$ such that

-\end{corollary} Moreover, the uniform-in-$\rho_n$ nature of the high-probability bound allows for further derivation of an almost-sure bound under infinite-data coupling, implying that super-logarithmic slice overheads cannot occur infinitely often as the sample size grows. \begin{corollary} Let $(K_n,H_n)$ be defined as in Theorem~\ref{thm:bigtheorem}.
+\end{corollary} Moreover, the uniform-in-$\rho_n$ nature of the high-probability bound allows for further derivation of an almost-sure bound under infinite-data coupling, implying that super-logarithmic slice overheads cannot occur infinitely often as the sample size grows. \begin{corollary}[Almost-sure control of super-logarithmic slice overheads] Let $(K_n,H_n)$ be defined as in Theorem~\ref{thm:bigtheorem}.
 There exists a constant $D_\alpha>0$ such that

 for any summable sequence $(\delta_n)_{n\geq1}\subset(0,1/2)$. \end{corollary}